how we got here

 Read the summary of these conversations HERE

 The Beltrami Area Resiliency Team was formed out of the 2019 Community Conversation.
-The focus of this group is to:
+The mission of the group threefold:

 1) Sharing widely the science of trauma, historical trauma, and resiliency and lead community conversation about these topics